wilburc/wilburc.github.io/_portfolio/ankishare.md

 layout: writeup
 title: AnkiShare
 intro: Providing reliable study material for medical students.
-details: UX Design
+details: UX Research/Design
 ---

 - Capstone Project in Informatics at U.C.
 Irvine
 - 9-month duration
-- I was responsible for design, in our group of 5.
+- I was responsible for the research, mockups, and user-testing.

 # Background

-Our client, a student in medical school, wanted a way for students to easily share their <a href='http://ankisrs.net'>Anki</a> flash cards.
-Current issues they faced:
+Our client, a student in medical school, wanted a way for students to easily share their <a href='http://ankisrs.net'>Anki</a> flash cards, as well as use this data to optimize decks.

-- Deck availability/variety limited to who you knew
-- Awkward to ask peers for their study materials
-- Must be sent manually through IM/email

-While the final product would be up to us to design, our client presented us with his vision.

-> “Imagine a collaborative app that has everyone’s flashcards, and it has an algorithm that magically picks out the ‘best’ cards for any given category, curating them into ‘master decks’.”
+> “The app connects everyone’s Anki accounts, pooling all their cards in the database.
+Students can access this database.
+App has algorithms that can identify the _best_ cards for any given category, consolidating them into ‘master decks.’”

-We mindlessly nodded in agreement, not even giving the term “magically” a second thought.

-# Constraints

-At the beginning of and throughout our research, we identified the constraints to our design and development.

-- (Very) limited technical expertise
-- Anki cards have a unique and difficult to manage file type
+Basically, it:

-- Source code for Anki desktop/mobile/web app unavailable
+- Connects everyone’s Anki accounts
+- Gives access to other people’s cards
+- Finds the “best cards” per category

+He also described some pain-points he was trying to address:

+- Annoying and tedious to send flashcards (the logistics of it all)
+- Deck availability limited to who you knew (especially relevant to incoming students)
+- Awkward to ask your peers for their decks

 # Research & Requirements

-We started with research, which involved getting to know both the users and the Anki software that we would be building for.
+We started with research, which involved getting to know both the **users*** and the **Anki software** that we would be building for, to both better understand their pain-points as well as their contexts.

+**Our client specified that this application would be limited to students of the U.C.
+Irvine School of Medicine.*

 ## Anki Software
 We downloaded the Anki desktop/mobile applications, and found some decks to play around with.

+- Software included on every incoming student’s iPad
-- Anki decks must be added to a user’s library within the <i>desktop</i> app, and can be synced to devices from there
+- Anki decks must be added to a user’s library within the <i>desktop</i> app, and can be synced to devices from there (similar to puttings songs on your iPod via iTunes back in the day)
 - There is a built-in learning algorithm (hence its popularity with students, as we later confirmed)
+- Code for the desktop-app *not* available

 ## Surveys
-We were given access to the medical school’s mailing list, and sent out several surveys throughout the duration of the project.
-We used surveys to learn about general habits and trends throughout the student body, both validating and challenging our ideas.
+Access to all 400-ish students was available through their mailing list.
+This allowed us to send them surveys throughout the course of this project.

+We used these to validate our assumptions and mission.

 - All students use Anki cards
 - Most (90%+) students shared cards with their peers